One of the better labels placed on the current period for wrestling that I’ve heard is the “Content Era.”

 Before these two even touched, the atmosphere was electric.
 Once the bell rang, a glorious match unfolded worthy of the anticipation and excitement inherent when two wrestlers of this acclaim face off.
 It was brutally physical, wonderfully built and paced, and dramatic in all the right ways; the match was everything that makes the King’s Road style so eulogized.

 What made this particular match so legendary, and made it stand out from others of its ilk, was a five-minute sequence placed in the center of the contest’s duration.
 During this period, just a single move was hit by each man: a chop to their opponent’s chest.
 They went back and forth for five minutes, ravaging each other’s torsos in the ultimate display of bullheadedness.
 To say they had the Tokyo Dome crowd in the palm of their hands would be a gross understatement; the crowd was utterly enraptured.
 Multiple times would they enter what appeared a peak of cacophony as they anticipated the sequence reaching its climax, only for the two gladiators to continue their onslaught leading to the crowd entering a period of almost disbelief.
-They were utterly in awe of what they were seeing, and there’s no doubt in my mind that, as both the action and the crowd peaked after the 181st chop landed.
+They were utterly in awe of what they were seeing, and there’s no doubt in my mind that every person in that building was instantly aware that they had borne witness to something incredibly special, as both the action and the crowd peaked after the 181st chop landed.

 Augmented with just a few grunts, yells, slight backward staggers, glares directed at one another, and one or two glances towards the crowd, this sequence proved that with the right combination of physicality, charisma, and buy-in from a crowd, even the simplest of moves can produce pro wrestling magic.
 The promotion’s style of the era was often characterized by ever-intensifying and extreme head drops.
 Still, Kobashi and Sasaki went out there and produced perhaps the most memorable and compelling sequence in wrestling history with one of the most basic moves available.
 So momentous was this display of pro wrestling minimalistic greatness that all you need do is utter the phrase “the chop match,” and not only will anybody who has seen it know immediately which match you are referring to, but more often than not, the mere mention of it will bring a smile to their face.